elixir-lang/elixir/lib/elixir/pages/Operators.md

 ## General operators

-Elixir provides the following built-in operators that are defined as functions that can be overridden.
+Elixir provides the following built-in operators that are defined as functions that can be overridden:
-Many of them can be used in guards; see the [list of allowed guard functions and operators](patterns-and-guards.html#list-of-allowed-functions-and-operators).

   * [`@`](`@/1`) - module attribute definition and access
   * [`+`](`+/1`) and [`-`](`-/1`) - unary positive/negative